 - CFPC members: Bibliographies regarding clinical queries are eligible for step 2 of a Pearls exercise.

 - RCPSC members: Bibliographies supporting a personal learning project may be uploaded to MAINPORT.

 CFPC members are eligible to receive up to 20 Mainpro+ Self Learning credits for using BMJ Best Practice.
-The CFPC has a reciprocal CME agreement with the American Academy of Family Physicians (AAFP).
-Registrants can claim CME credits with BMJ Best Practice in two ways:
+The CFPC has a reciprocal CPD agreement with the American Academy of Family Physicians (AAFP).
+Registrants can claim CPD credits with BMJ Best Practice in two ways:

 - Log into your CFPC profile, select AAFP credits and indicate use of BMJ Best Practice as the resource.

 - Enter BMJ Best Practice as other certification activity within Mainpro+.